KygoSkyrus/mern/server/Notes.md

 - on routing to a page the page starts with same where the last page is left,, react-router-dom scroll
 - explore other categories component is misseing from every page
 - maybe change the heading of related priduct base on which page they are
+- add onscroll animations on homepage

 # Defects
-- add onscroll animations on homepage
+- add the profile image instad of prfole on both admin and user side
 - remove the faded yellow and purple filler